 Each type of phage attacks a specific strain of bacteria, but it doesn't attack human cells or other types of bacteria.
 Therefore bacteriophages could be used as therapeutic agents inside our bodies.
 This process is actually happening in countries that were once part of the Soviet Union and is known as phage therapy.
 The therapy has been used for many years in some parts of the world, with apparent success.
 Now western scientists are studying the effectiveness and safety of phage therapy.

 How Does Antibiotic Resistance Develop?

-When a suitable antibiotic is used to treat a population of bacteria, most of the bacteria will die.
-However, a few of the bacteria may have a pre-existing gene or group of genes that gives them resistance to the antibiotic.
+When a suitable antibiotic is used to treat a population of bacteria, most of the bacteria will die, leaving room in the habitat for other organisms.
+A few of the bacteria may have a pre-existing gene or group of genes that gives them resistance to the antibiotic.
 The resistant individuals will survive and reproduce, spreading their genes through the growing population.
 Bacteria reproduce rapidly—some as often as every twenty minutes—so a resistant bacterial population can appear quickly.

 The main driving driving factors behind antibiotic resistance are the overuse and misuse of antibiotics.— CDC (Centers for Disease Control and Prevention)

 Antibiotics have been widely used around the world for both major and minor infections.
 They are sometimes prescribed in situations where they're not needed, such as in the treatment of viral infections.
 Antibiotics don't destroy viruses.
 The excessive use of antibiotics can increase the population of resistant bacteria.

 It's a scary thought, but even mainstream health organizations are saying that there may soon be diseases that are untreatable, just as they were before the discovery of antibiotics.
 Some illnesses are taking longer to cure than in the past.
 Doctors could once choose from several different antibiotics to treat a disease; in some cases only one now works.